Development of the method of quaternion typification of Clifford algebra elements: Threefold commutators and anticommutators

-{\sl Remark}.
-Taking into account the theorem statements, we often speak about quaternion types of only two elements meaning thus as well other four elements considered in the theorem.
-Besides, let's arrange that quaternion types $k, l ,m$ - ordered multiindices of length from $0$ to $4$, because quaternion type does not depend on transposition $\st{\overline k}{U}, \st{\overline l}{V}, \st{\overline m}{W}$ in the considered threefold commutators and anticommutators.
+\begin{rem} Taking into account the theorem statements, we often speak about quaternion types of only two elements meaning also other four elements considered in the theorem.
+Quaternion type does not depend on transposition $\st{\overline k}{U}, \st{\overline l}{V}, \st{\overline m}{W}$ in the considered threefold commutators and anticommutators. \end{rem}

 Let's write down quaternion types of considered expressions in the case of the main quaternion types: